Inalco in the media

 Ilan Nguyên, Japanese language teacher, spoke on:

-- Time, on September 17, Japanese animation, between global triumph and local concerns
+- Time, September 17, Japanese animation, between global triumph and local concerns

 Chloé Froissart, professor of political science, political sociology of China and Hong Kong, spoke on: